Dhghomon/easy_rust/README.md

 ## The end?

 This is the end of Rust in Easy English.
 But I am still adding more content to the book, and you can let me know if you have any questions.
 Feel free to [contact me on Twitter](https://twitter.com/mithridates) or add a pull request, issue, etc. You can also tell me if some parts weren't easy to understand.
-Rust in Easy English needs to be very easy to understand, so please let me know if the English was too difficult in places.
-Of course, Rust itself is sometimes difficult to understand so we can't change that, but I can make sure that at least the English is easy.
+Rust in Easy English needs to be very easy to understand, so please let me know where the English is too difficult.
+Of course, Rust itself can be difficult to understand, but we can at least make sure that the English is easy.